DHP-stottepakke/questionnaire-report-template/README.md

 # Questionnaire Report

 This a fork of generic default template for [Data Stewardship Wizard (DSW)](https://ds-wizard.org/) directly transforms answers from a questionnaire into a document while maintaining the structure.
 It is not tied to any knowledge model.
 This is a version for an reduced output for leaner documents.

-This lean version is followin the main release cycle.
+This lean version is following the main release cycle.

 ### Original Contributors